 - Contingent liabilities of any kind

 All these forms would be viewed negatively by the investor.
 There are a variety of reasons for this reaction from investors:

 (1) Debt carries priority on the company’s assets in the event of a bankruptcy.

 If the startup fails to make a debt payment, the debt-holder typically carries a priority over the shareholder on the assets of the company.
-Should the outstanding debt be significant amounts, actions by the debt-holder to recover their outstanding balance could result in a bankruptcy event.
+Should the outstanding debt be significant amounts, actions by the debt-holder to recover their outstanding balance could result in bankruptcy.
 Effectively, this provides debt-holders a first call on the assets.

 Sometimes, entrepreneurs will “loan” money to the startup to protect their interests and limit their long term investment.
-In these cases, entrepreneurs should recognize that investors are unlikely to provide the entrepreneurs the means to build and grow the company.
-In the case where the entrepreneur is the holder of the debt, the entrepreneur should expect the investor to require it to be paid in full prior to any investment in the startup.
+In these cases, entrepreneurs should recognize that investors are unlikely to provide the means to build and grow the company.
+When the entrepreneur is the holder of the debt, they should expect the investor to require it to be paid in full prior to any investment.

 Debt may be less expensive.
 It may also be easier to obtain compared to capital.
 As noted above, the entrepreneur may feel that they want to limit their investment and therefore decide to loan the company capital for growth.
 Some entrepreneurs may need salaries to survive (or believe a salary is appropriate), and accrue them even if the company lacks the cash to pay them.